iBugOne/iBugOne.github.io/ext/doc/StackExchange/AutoComments/StackOverflow.md

 Questions asking for homework help must include a summary of the work you've done so far to solve the problem, and a description of the difficulty you are having solving it.
 Please read [How to ask homework questions](//meta.stackoverflow.com/q/334822/5958455) and [edit] your post.

 ###[Q] Close > unclear what you're asking
 Please clarify your specific problem or add additional details to highlight exactly what you need.
-As it's currently written, it¡¯s hard to tell exactly what you're asking.
+As it's currently written, itâ€™s hard to tell exactly what you're asking.
 See the [ask] page for help clarifying this question.

 ### Spam!!
 This answer is spam.
 [Flag it as spam](//meta.stackexchange.com/a/58035/206345) by **clicking the `flag` link**!